-a) The total expense ratio that can be charged to the Scheme, excluding issue or redemption expenses, whether initially borne by the mutual fund or by the AMC, but including the investment management and advisory fee shall be as follows:
+a.
+The total expense ratio of the Scheme, excluding issue or redemption expenses, whether initially borne by the mutual fund or by the AMC, but including the investment management and advisory fee shall be as follows:

-Assets under management Slab (In Rs. crore) Total expense ratio limits for equity oriented schemes on the first Rs.500 crores of the daily net assets 2.25% on the next Rs.250 crores of the daily net assets 2.00% on the next Rs.1,250 crores of the daily net assets 1.75% on the next Rs.3,000 crores of the daily net assets 1.60% on the next Rs.5,000 crores of the daily net assets 1.50% On the next Rs.40,000 crores of the daily net assets Total expense ratio reduction of 0.05% for every increase of Rs.5,000 crores of daily net assets or part thereof On balance of the assets 1.05%
+Assets under management Slab (In Rs.
+Total expense ratio limits (p.a.)

+crore)

+on the first Rs.500 crores of the daily net 2.25%

+assets

+on the next Rs.250 crores of the daily net 2.00%

+assets

+on the next Rs.1,250 crores of the daily net 1.75%

+assets

+on the next Rs.3,000 crores of the daily net 1.60%

+assets

+on the next Rs.5,000 crores of the daily net 1.50%

+assets

+On the next Rs.40,000 crores of the daily Total expense ratio reduction of

+net assets 0.05% for every increase of Rs.5,000

+crores of daily net assets or part

+thereof

+On balance of the assets 1.05%

-- b) In addition to the annual recurring expenses stated in (a) above, the following costs or expenses may be charged to the Scheme: - i.
-Brokerage and transaction cost incurred for the purpose of execution shall be charged to the schemes as provided under Regulation 52 (6A) (a) upto 0.12 percent and 0.05 per cent for cash market transactions and derivatives transactions respectively.
+- b.
+In addition to the annual recurring expenses stated in (a) above, the following costs or expenses may be charged to the Scheme: - i.
+Brokerage and transaction cost incurred for the purpose of execution shall be charged to the schemes as provided under Regulation 52 (6A) (a) upto 0.12 per cent and 0.05 per cent for cash market transactions and derivatives transactions respectively.
 Any payment towards brokerage & transaction costs, over and above the said 0.12 per cent and 0.05 per cent for cash market transactions and derivatives transactions respectively may be charged to the Scheme within the maximum limit of Total Expense Ratio (TER) as prescribed under Regulation 52 of the SEBI (Mutual Finds) Regulations, 1996. - ii.
-Additional Expenses not exceeding of 0.30 per cent of daily net assets of the schemes, if the new inflows from beyond top 30 cities (as per SEBI Regulations /Circulars/ AMFI data) are at least (i) 30 per cent of gross new inflows from retail investors\ in the scheme, or (ii) 15 per cent of the average assets under management (year to date) of the scheme, whichever is higher.
+Additional Expenses not exceeding of 0.30 per cent of daily net assets of the schemes, if the new inflows from beyond top 30 cities (as per SEBI Regulations /Circulars/ AMFI data) are at least (i) 30 per cent of gross new inflows from retail investors in the scheme, or (ii) 15 per cent of the average assets under management (year to date) of the scheme, whichever is higher.
 Provided that if inflows from such cities is less than the higher of sub-clause (i) or sub- clause (ii), such expenses on daily net assets of the scheme shall be charged on proportionate basis.

-\Inflows of amount upto Rs 2,00,000/- per transaction, by individual investors shall be considered as in flows from "retail investors.
+Inflows of amount upto Rs 2,00,000/- per transaction, by individual investors shall be considered as in flows from "retail investors.